Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Secured Multi-robot trajectory planning

 \subsection{Secured planning results and limitation}

-We test the newly introduced security constraints to a map exploration problem, illustrated in \Cref{fig:example-application} in both simulations and on an experimental testbed, involving a 3-robot system assigned to explore a $10m\times10m$ region with one obstacle, \emph{Zone 1}, and two forbidden zones, \emph{Zone 2} and \emph{Zone 3}.
-The maximum velocity constraint $v_{max}=0.5m/dt$, time horizon $T=20$.

-We employ the APMAPF solver (\cite{wardega2019resilience}) to generate a MAPF plan with a co-observation schedule in a grid-world application (Fig.\ref{fig:Grid-example-application}).
-This result serves as the initial trajectory input for the ADMM solver.
-This obtained plan is then transformed to a continuous configuration space, addressing map exploration tasks.
+We employ the Attack-Proof MAPF (APMAPF) solver \cite{wardega2019resilience} on an 8 by 8 grid world with a similar setup to generate a MAPF plan with a co-observation schedule in a grid-world application (\cref{fig:Grid-example-application}).
+This result is transformed to a continuous configuration space and serves as the initial trajectory input for the ADMM solver with an additional task function targeting the map exploration task.
 Co-observation schedules are set up using the APMAPF algorithm for two forbidden regions.
 Reachability constraints are added to ensure an empty intersection between all robots' reachability regions during co-observations and the forbidden regions.
-It's important to note that the secured attack-proof solution is initially infeasible in the continues setting, unless additional checkpoints (e.g., stationary security cameras) are incorporated (additional task added for agent 3 to visit the \emph{checkpoint} at time $8$).
-Further solutions to avoid these checkpoints are discussed in \Cref{sec:cross-trajectory}.
+It is important to emphasize that an APMAPF solution does not guarantee existence, nor does it ensure a successful transition to the continuous configuration space.
+In this case, while an APMAPF solution may be found, the secured, attack-proof solution becomes infeasible in the continuous setting because the robots' mobility is no longer restricted to adjacent grids.
+Additional security measures, such as stationary security cameras or surveillance robots, need to be incorporated.
+For instance, in this scenario, we deploy a security camera as an additional security measure to observe agent 3 at time $8$ to ensure security.

-The simulation result, shown in Fig.~\ref{fig:ReachabilitySimulation}, displays reachability regions as black ellipsoids, demonstrating empty intersections with Zones 2 and 3.
+The simulation result, shown in Fig.~\ref{fig:ReachabilitySimulation}, displays reachability regions as black ellipsoids, demonstrating empty intersections with region 2 and 3.
 Explicit constraints between reachability regions and obstacles are not activated, assuming basic obstacle avoidance capabilities in robots.
-The intersections between obstacles and ellipsoids, as observed between agent 3 and Zone 1, are deemed tolerable.
+The intersections between obstacles and ellipsoids, as observed between agent 3 and region 1, are deemed tolerable.
 All constraints are satisfied, and agents have effectively spread across the map for optimal exploration tasks.